leduckhai/Awesome-Competitive-Programming/README.md

 How to use
 ----------
-- [x] : Useful data structures or algorithms
+- [x] : Useful / well-known data structures or algorithms

 - [ ] : Solutions for some awesome competitive programming problems